The Civil Aviation Act 2023 came into effect on 5 April 2025.

 Offences and penalties regulations

-Under the new Act, the Civil Aviation (Offences) Regulations 2006 will be remade with necessary changes to align with the new Civil Aviation Rules.
+Under the new Act, the Civil Aviation (Offences) Regulations 2006 have been remade with necessary changes to align with the new Civil Aviation Rules.

 Notices (Security, Airways)

-The Ministry is leading policy work to carry over the settings that currently apply to the provision of Airways and aviation security services.
+The Ministry undertook policy work to carry over the settings that apply to the provision of Airways and aviation security services.

 Questions?